Frequently Asked Questions

 MCAT Option: Yes, your pre-requisite courses can come from any combination of post-secondary work (undergraduate or graduate studies).

-No. If you are applying under an admission option that includes an Adjusted GPA, all 30 upper-division units must be fully completed to be included in your calculation.
+If you do not meet the requirements for the adjusted GPA (or do not yet meet the requirements) you may apply through the MCAT option.
+All 30 upper-division units must be fully completed to be included in your GPA calculation.
 In-progress or future courses cannot be used toward the 30 upper-division credit requirement.
+Do not enter any in-progress or future courses in the transcript entry section of your application.

 For those choosing a GPA-relevant option, the next part of the application will prompt you to select the courses from your transcript you wish to use to calculate your GPA.
+The GPA is a 60-unit adjusted GPA calculated using your pre-requisite courses and the remaining units selected from the last 90 units of your degree.
+This must include at least 30 units of upper division course work.

-No. If you apply through the GPA-only option, we will not ask for your AAMC ID and therefore we will not review your MCAT if you have taken one.
+No. If you apply through the GPA- option, we will not ask for your AAMC ID and therefore we will not review your MCAT if you have taken one.
 If you wish us to review your MCAT score, you should choose a different eligibility option (MCAT or GPA & MCAT).

 Your Adjusted GPA calculation is constructed from the single undergraduate degree that you are using to apply for admission.
 If you are applying during the final year of your undergraduate program, you may only use courses that are complete at the time of application for your GPA calculation.
 Your final courses (incomplete at the time of application) will not be considered.
 However, if you receive an offer of admission, you must submit your final transcripts to demonstrate that you have completed your degree.